Soft launch

 A soft launch, also known as a soft opening, is a preview release of a product or service to a limited audience prior to the general public.
 Soft-launching a product is sometimes used to gather data or customer feedback, prior to making it widely available during an official release or grand opening.
 A company may also choose a soft launch to test the functionality of a product, allowing adjustments to be made before a wider release and marketing efforts are implemented.

-Computer related
+Computer-related

 When implementing a soft launch strategy, a company releases a product with little or no marketing.
 A soft launch permits a company to react to customer demands quickly and effectively, introducing new features which will ultimately make the product successful.
 For companies with a limited budget, a soft launch can allow them to focus on product development rather than marketing.

-Website
+Websites

 Soft launches can be used with websites to help roll out new features, test or tweak a design (or possible redesign) allowing a design which users dislike to be quietly retired.
 Changes can also be made to increase the functionality of the website and respond to user requests.
 Gmail, for example, was soft launched in 2005 and fully launched one year later.